jtanx/fontforge/doc/sphinx/glossary.rst

    SFD
       SplineFont DataBase.
 These are FontForge's own personal font representation.
-      The files are ASCII and vaguely readable, the format is described :doc:`here <sfdformat>`.
+      The files are ASCII and vaguely readable, the format is described :doc:`here </techref/sfdformat>`.
 As of 14 May 2008 the format has been registered with IANA for a MIME type:
       `application/vnd.font-fontforge-sfd <http://www.iana.org/assignments/media-types/application/>`__.